-As a minimum, all staff will receive regular training about recognising and responding to mental and emotional health issues as part of their regular child protection training to enable them to keep pupils safe.
+All staff will receive regular training about recognising and responding to mental and emotional health issues as part of their regular child protection training to enable them to keep pupils safe.
 Suggestions for individual, group or whole school CPD should be discussed with the Phase Leaders and Mental First Aiders who can also highlight sources of relevant training and support for individuals as needed.